Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 10 Best Hikes in Tyrol, Austria + Map

-To date, our favorite places to hike in Tyrol are Karwendel Nature Park, Hohe Tauern National Park in East Tyrol, the Lechtal Alps, the Wetterstein Mountains, Wilder Kaiser, and the Zillertal Alps.
+To date, the most noteworthy hiking areas I’ve visited in Tyrol are Karwendel Nature Park, Hohe Tauern National Park in East Tyrol, the Lechtal Alps, the Wetterstein Mountains, Wilder Kaiser, and the Zillertal Alps.

-Below, I’ve summarized my favorite day hikes in Tyrol, each linked to a detailed trail guide with everything you need to know: descriptions, difficulty ratings, trailhead details, and more.
+Below, I’ve summarized my favorite day hikes in Tyrol, each linked to a detailed trail guide with clear descriptions, difficulty ratings, trailhead details, and more.
+If you’re traveling with kids, also check out the family-friendly Sunnenseit’n Weg in Stubai Valley and Stone Pine Trail near Innsbruck.

 Hahnkampl, Karwendel, Achensee, Austria